idletim3/HTB-Academy-Penetration-Tester/README.md

 # Purpose of this repository:
 This repository contains notes and scripts written while pursuing the "[Penetration Tester](https://academy.hackthebox.com/path/preview/penetration-tester)" pathway at Hack the Box Academy.

+Lack of regular updates due to health issues.